The Scottish Information Commissioner enforces and promotes freedom of information (FOI) law.

 As a Young People’s Worker, you will play a fundamental role in our young people’s lives to ensure that they get the best possible experience whilst working towards goals in their care plan.
 Using a person-centred approach, you will provide enabling support ensuring the highest level of physical and emotional care; supporting our young people in their daily living and within the local community.

 If you have an interest in working with young people, we would like to hear from you.
-We are looking for a Young People’s Workers to work 31.5 hours per week.
+We are looking for two Young People’s Workers to work 37.5 hours per week, on a temporary basis over the school summer holidays.

 These hours will be worked as part of a 24/7 residential rota, which will include mornings, evenings, nights, weekends and public holidays.
 You will also be expected to do sleepovers.